 ||Sandra J. Holstein

 English faculty are dedicated to providing a well-rounded undergraduate education.
-The professors, while maintaining a commitment to multicultural and international study, believe students should receive a strong foundation in literature, language, and writing.
-Class sizes are small, allowing faculty to work closely with students and the major concludes with a senior capstone project requiring independent study guided by a faculty mentor.
+The professors believe students should receive a strong foundation in literature, language, and writing.
+Class sizes are small, allowing faculty to work closely with students.
+The major concludes with a senior capstone project requiring independent study guided by a faculty mentor.

 The English major offers a wide range of courses in literature, English education, linguistics, rhetoric, and writing.
 All of our courses focus on the delights and difficulties of reading, writing, and interpreting texts of various types.
+Among our courses, students will find the English program’s commitment to diversity.
 The English major is flexible to match student needs.
 Professors in the program partner with you to create a plan that will best meet your goals whether you intend to teach, attend graduate school, edit or write for nonprofits, or pursue a career in any field that requires strong critical thinking and communication skills.

 Declaring a Major in English

-The second step is to apply for major status.
-Before applying, students must complete program prerequisites (as described below), complete 75 credits, and maintain a minimum 2.75 GPA in English coursework.
+To take 300-level courses in the major, students must complete program prerequisites (as described below), complete USEM 103 , complete 48 credits, and maintain a minimum 2.75 GPA in English coursework.
 Students are required to meet with their faculty advisor prior to turning in the major application, which requires an advisor’s signature.

-Students interested in pursuing a minor in English should consult an advisor in the program and be aware of any course prerequisites.
+Students interested in pursuing a minor in English should visit the Humanities and Culture program office, Central Hall 261 to fill out paperwork and have an advisor assigned.
+Students should be aware of any course prerequisites.
 Students must maintain a 2.75 GPA in minor coursework.